fabiommendes/sidekick/README.rst

 **Explanation**

-The window function generates a sliding window of n elements from the original sequence, e.g., ``sk.window(2, [1, 2, 3, 4])`` ==> ``(1, 2), (2, 3), (3, 4)``.
+:func:`window` generates a sliding window of n elements from the original sequence, e.g., ``sk.window(2, [1, 2, 3, 4])`` ==> ``(1, 2), (2, 3), (3, 4)``.
-Next, we compute the ratios of the second element over the first and consume the list until two consecutive items are equal, returning the last element.
+The next step is to compute the ratios of the second element over the first and consume the list until two consecutive items are equal, returning the last element.